ffalt/mah/src/assets/svg/README.md

 Joker tiles in `picasso.svg`
 https://www.onlygfx.com/120-geometric-elements-for-modern-abstract-art-svg-eps/
 All images are free for both personal and commercial use.
-Attribution or link back is not required, but much appreciated!

 ----